dijkstracula/solvent/paper/report.md

 More broadly, integration of SMT solvers into programming languages has been explored by both higher-order function languages[@FStar] and imperative, OO-style ones[@Dafny].

+## Summary

+> I think some kind of concluding thoughts would be nice?
+It just sort of ends
+> at the moment.

+TODO: soundness?
+Yep, because we know SMT is sound.  automation?
+Yes, modulo writing your own qualifiers.  subtyping?
+Yep.  termination: yep, because the number of qualifiers is finite and so too is our lattice.
+A+ would typecheck again.

 [^1]: In particular, those derived from the Hindley-Milner subset of System F, which we can intuit as being more or less equivalent in expressiveness to